hugopprd/Baguette_project/README.md

-# GeoScriptProject
-Geoscripting project repository.
+# Geoscripting project repository.

+Geoscripting 2020
+Title:
+Team:
+Date:

 * Forke and clone this repository
 * Modify the README.md
 * Create a pull request by following the descripting in the following explanation strictly